bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def cdict(self):
             """
             Return a statedict that describes the target state of this item as configured in the repo.
-An empty dict means that the item should not exist.
+Returning `None` instead means that the item should not exist.

             Implementing this method is optional.
 The default implementation uses the attributes as defined in the bundle.